Fun-to-Make Christmas Holiday Crafts

 Editor's Tip: Be sure you pick a muffin pan with 24 wells (one for each day leading up to Christmas).

 14 of 31

 Tree Candy Holders

-Make fancy folded treat holders as a pretty home decoration, food gift, or as party favors.
+Make fancy folded treat holders as a pretty home decoration, food gift, or party favors.
 Our free download includes a pattern and instructions.
-You'll want to pick out pretty scrapbook papers for the pyramids, plus decorative ribbon and metallic twine or yarn for finishing touches.
+Pick out pretty scrapbook papers for the pyramids, plus decorative ribbon and metallic twine or yarn for finishing touches.